-353. The consumers of copper concentrates are copper smelters, located not only in countries where copper ores are mined and processed, but also in countries that do not have their own mine production, or it is insufficient to meet the raw material needs of the copper smelter.
+353. The consumers of copper concentrates are copper smelters, located not only in countries where copper ores are mined and processed, but also in countries that do not have their own mine production, or where it is insufficient to meet the raw material needs of the copper smelter.
 This led to large-scale global trade in copper concentrates.

-354. More than 60 % of copper concentrates produced worldwide participate in global trade.
-According to the estimates of Chatham House, the Royal Institute of International Affairs115, in 2017 copper concentrates accounted for 59 % of world trade in copper products in weight terms and 30 % in money terms.
+354. More than 60 per cent of copper concentrates produced worldwide are involved in global trade.
+According to the estimates of Chatham House, the Royal Institute of International Affairs, in 2017, copper concentrates accounted for 59 per cent of world trade in copper products in terms of weight and 30 per cent in economic terms.

-355. In 2008-2017 the volume of global trade in copper concentrates (HS code 2603) increased by approximately 1.8 times.
+355. In 2008-2017, the volume of global trade in copper concentrates (HS code 2603) increased by approximately 1.8 times.

-356. Increase in export of copper concentrates over 10 years amounted to about 14.9 million tons (Figure 4.33).
-It was provided primarily by expanding supplies from Peru (+5.1 million tonnes), Chile (+3.4 million tonnes), Spain (+1.5 million tonnes), Mexico (+1.3 million tonnes), Mongolia (+0.9 million tonnes), Kazakhstan (+0.7 million tonnes), and Brazil (+0.6 million tonnes).
-Nevertheless, in 2017 Chile remained the largest copper exporter, accounting for approximately 28 % of world exports.
-As a result of Peru's strong export growth between 2015 and 2017, its share in the world total exceeded 23 %.
+356. The increase in exports of copper concentrates over 10 years amounted to about 14.9 Mt (Figure 4.33).
+It was provided primarily by expanding supplies from Peru (+5.1 Mt), Chile (+3.4 Mt), Spain (+1.5 Mt), Mexico (+1.3 Mt), Mongolia (+0.9 Mt),

+Kazakhstan (+0.7 Mt), and Brazil (+0.6 Mt).
+Nevertheless, in 2017, Chile remained the largest copper exporter, accounting for approximately 28 per cent of world exports.
+As a result of Peru's strong export growth between 2015 and 2017, its share in the world total exceeded 23 per cent.